luco17/dominic_cummings_reader/README.md

-# Dominic Cummings Aggregator
+# Dominic Cummings Reader

-A loosely organised collection of Dominic Cummings's interviews, writings and videos
+A loosely organised collection of Dominic Cummings's interviews, writings and videos.

 Built using [Astro](https://astro.build/) and plain old css.
-Hosted on Netlify
+Hosted on Netlify.